-- 69. See David Horiwitz, op. cit., p.131. - 70.
-Immediately before that, Chairman Kao Kang of the Tungpei People's Government had visited Moscow in July 1949 on Stalin's invitation, independently of the CCP Central Committee, and signed a "Trade Agreement Between Tungpei and the Soviet Union".
-For a detailed discussion of questions involving Kao Kang, see Mineo Nakajima, "The Kao Kang Affair and Sino-Soviet Relations", Review (Japan Institute of International Affairs), No.44 (March 1977). - 71.
-Tami Torii, Mōtakutō: Itsutsu no sensō (Mao Tse-tung's Five Wars), (Tokyo: Sōshi sha, 1970), p.38.
-Torii's conjecture about Peking's motives for the intervention in Korea is one of the few predecessors of our opinion. - 72.
-Edgar Snow, The Other Side of the River: Red China Today (New York: Random House), 1962, pp.654-655. - 73.
+See David Horowitz, From Yalta to Vietnam, p.131.

+Immediately before that, Chairman Gao Gang of the Dongbei People's Government had visited Moscow in July 1949 on Stalin's invitation, independently of the CCP Central Committee, and signed a "Trade Agreement Between Dongbei and the Soviet Union".
+For a detailed discussion of questions involving Gao Gang, see Mineo Nakajima, "The Kao Kang [Gao Gang] Affair and Sino-Soviet Relations", Review (Japan Institute of International Affairs), 44 (March 1977).

+Tami Torii, Mõtakutõ: itsutsu no sensõ (Mao Ze-dong's Five Wars), (Tokyo, 1970), p.38.
+Torii's conjecture about Peking's motives for intervening in Korea is one of the few predecessors of our opinion.

+Edgar Snow, The Other Side of the River: Red China Today (New York), 1962, pp.654-655.

 On 27 June 1950, US President Truman, referring to the "neutralization" of the Taiwan Strait, declared: "I had ordered the Seventh Fleet to prevent any attack on Formosa.
 As a corollary of this action, I am calling upon the Chinese Government in Formosa to cease all air and sea operations against the mainland.
 The Seventh Fleet will see that this is done".
-"Mission of the United States Seventh Fleet in the Formosa (Taiwan) Λrea: Statement by the President, June 27, 1950 (Excerpt)", US Department of State, United States Policy in the Korean Crisis (Washington, D.C.: Government Printing Office, 1950), p.18.
+"Mission of the United States Seventh Fleet in the Formosa (Taiwan) Area: Statement by the President, June 27, 1950 (Excerpt)", US Department of State, United States Policy in the Korean Crisis (Washington, D.C., 1950), p.18.

 Actually, the Seventh Fleet was not active in the Taiwan Strait until October that year.